KiruthikaParanthaman/Irctc-Railway-chatbot-Isha/README.md

 -

 **How it is different from Disha 2.0**:
-- Disha is Rule based algorithm, i.e., it can handle requests only when prompted with exact questions like for booking user should type "I want to book ticket".If user prompts otherwise like could you book ticket or book ticket Disha Disha replies with default apology response.
+- **Disha is Rule based algorithm**, i.e., it can handle requests only when prompted with exact questions like for booking user should type "I want to book ticket".If user prompts otherwise like could you book ticket or book ticket Disha Disha replies with default apology response.
 But Isha has little bit of flexible approach.It checks for best matches with trained dataset
 - Disha cannot handle small greetings like "hi","hello".Isha is equipped to handle such greetings

 **Preview of application**:
 ![isha chat1](https://github.com/KiruthikaParanthaman/Irctc-Railway-chatbot-Isha/assets/141828622/463eced1-0fd9-4f6b-9b35-c6ee6483ee76)

+**Tools and Technologies used**:
+Chatterbot,Pandas,nltk,textblob,Jupyter,Visual Studio,Streamlit

+**Future Developments in pipeline**
+- To train Isha with deep-learning models and with more dataset to impart intelligence
+- Make Isha capable of handle all questions related to indian railways
+- Handle ticket availability status,pnr status